 ADB-Uzbekistan Partnership Strategy

-The Public Communications Policy (PCP) recognizes that transparency and accountability are essential to development effectiveness.
-It establishes the disclosure requirements for documents and information ADB produces or requires to be produced.
+The Access to Information Policy recognizes that transparency and accountability are essential to development effectiveness.
+It establishes the guiding principles and the exceptions to disclosure.

 The Accountability Mechanism provides a forum where people adversely affected by ADB-assisted projects can voice and seek solutions to their problems and report alleged noncompliance of ADB's operational policies and procedures.

 In preparing any country program or strategy, financing any project, or by making any designation of, or reference to, a particular territory or geographic area in this document, the Asian Development Bank does not intend to make any judgments as to the legal or other status of any territory or area.